jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/Route-Table-Features.md

 ### Basic Concept

 Route table is the set of a series of route rules and it is used to control the outward direction of the traffic from the subnets in VPC.
-JD Cloud has two types of route tables: Default route table and customized route table.
+JD Cloud & AI has two types of route tables: Default route table and customized route table.
 The route table automatically created when VPC is created is a default route table.
 The route table actively created by users is a customized route table.
 Each subnet must be associated with a route table and can only be associated with one route table.
 Each route table can be associated with multiple subnets.

+Route Table can only associate with subnets with the same attribute, or associate with Standard Subnets, or Edge Subnets with the same edge zone, and cannot associate with subnets with different attributes.

 Route table is composed of a series of route policies.
 Route policy is composed of route’s destination, the type of next hop and the address of next hop.
 The options supported by next-hop’s type are: Internet and VM.
 Among which, Internet is used for the access of EIP.
 The instance which perform Internet communication through EIP must be configured with this route.
 VM can be used as the internet gateway.Please visit Internet for details.